-Paul Phillips was appointed to the faculty of the Meadows School of the Arts at Southern Methodist University in 1996 where he now serves as Professor of Music and Music Director of the Meadows Symphony Orchestra.
-Before joining the faculty of the Meadows School, Dr. Phillips served for twelve years as music director of the Eastern Connecticut Symphony Orchestra in New London, and was only the third conductor to hold that position in the orchestra’s 50-year history.
-In his position with the Eastern Connecticut Symphony, Phillips transformed the repertoire of the orchestra, recorded new works for compact disc release, raised the performance standards and brought exciting concerts to the region.
-Dr. Phillips' achievements with the Eastern Connecticut Symphony were recognized by critics who wrote that he was "one the most influential musicians in Connecticut."
-While serving in this position, Dr. Phillips was also professor of music at the University of Connecticut, where he held the position of chair of the Music Department and music director of the University of Connecticut Symphony Orchestra.
+Before joining the SMU faculty, Maestro Phillips served as music director of the Eastern Connecticut Symphony Orchestra in New London, Connecticut.
+He was only the third conductor in the orchestra’s 50-year history to hold that position.
+He transformed the repertoire of the orchestra, recorded new works for compact disc release, raised the performance standards and brought exciting concerts to the region.
+Concurrently he held the position of chair of the Music Department and music director of the University of Connecticut Symphony Orchestra.

 A native of Dallas, Phillips completed undergraduate studies at Southern Methodist University, where he studied with James Rives Jones.
 He also studied privately with Richard Burgin, former concertmaster and associate conductor of the Boston Symphony.
 While earning his Master of Arts and Doctor of Musical Arts degrees from the Eastman School of Music in Rochester, New York, Phillips studied with noted conductors David Effron and Gustav Meier.
 In 1980 he was appointed assistant conductor of the Atlanta Symphony Orchestra at the time Robert Shaw was music director.
 He was selected for that position after winning an invitation-only competition sponsored by the orchestra.